zaidansari42/Full-Calendar-React/README.md

-Certainly!
-Below is a basic README template for the Full-Calendar-React repository.
-Please make sure to customize it further based on the specifics of your project.

----

 # Full-Calendar-React

 This is a simple React application integrating the FullCalendar library to display and manage events in a calendar format.